va3y/noveo-test-assignment/README.md

 # Vue.js Dogs

-A dog views, based on the [Dog CEO API](https://dog.ceo/dog-api/).
+A dog viewer, based on the [Dog CEO API](https://dog.ceo/dog-api/).
 Made with Vue 3 Composition API and SCSS.

 The app primarily uses Vuex to fetch and store dogs from the API.
 It uses 2 main arrays:

 1. `renderedArray` that stores dogs that are currently displayed.
 2. `favoritesArray` that stores favorite dogs and saves them to the HTML5 LocalStorage.
-Dog URL is used as a unique id.
+Image URL is used as a unique id.

 The dog cards are stored as a dog object.
-Right now it is fairy simple:
+Right now it is fairly simple:

 ```
 dogObject: {